1931 Jinan plane crash: Crash

-The Stinson Detroiter got airborne around 8:00 am local time.
+The Stinson Detroiter took off around 8:00 am local time.
 It cruised over the path of the Jing Pu Railway, which directed the flight to Beiping.
 The weather was fine during the first part of the flight.
 The plane landed at Xu Zhou Airport for refueling near 10:00 am, and took off again 10 minutes later.
-This time first officer Liang was at the controls, as Captain Wang handed the flight over and moved to the passenger's seat.
+Captain Wang handed the controls over to first officer Liang, and moved to the passenger's seat.
 It then flew into Jinan airspace.
 The aircraft encountered severe fog and began flying off course.
-The pilot lost the railway in his sight, so he kept on heading for the nearest Wujiapu Airport, which would help him go back on course again.
+The pilot lost the railway in his sight, so he kept on heading for the nearby Wujiapu Airport, which would help him go back on course again.
 However, the plane started to descend.
-After the plane passed the waypoint Changqing District, the pilot headed to the northwest for the target airport.
+After the plane passed the waypoint in Changqing District, the pilot headed to the northwest for the target airport.
 Seconds later, the aircraft hit the peak of what is now called West Mountain below the summit, about six kilometers from Dangjiazhuang Railway Station, and broke off its right wing.
-This put the plane into a rapidly descending spiral, despite the fuselage remaining relatively intact in mid-air.
+This put the plane into a rapidly descending spiral, despite the fuselage remaining relatively intact.
 The Detroiter crashed into the valley below and disintegrated, resulting in a series of fire and explosions, killing two of the three on board instantly.

 Crash site

 The exact location of where the Stinson Detroiter crashed was controversial.
-The Government of the Republic of China claimed that the aircraft crashed into Mount Beida, where they set a tomb to commemorate Xu.
+The Government of the Republic of China claimed that the aircraft crashed into Mount Beida, where they erected a tomb to commemorate Xu.
 Popular descriptions of the crash site include West Mountain, East Mountain, North Mountain (later research showed that the three names were for the same mountain), Mount Kai, and Mount Baima.

 In 2013, investigators deduced the final location of the wreckage according to the documents in the archive.
-With the help of a modern electronic rangefinder, they followed Jing Pu Railway from Dangjiazhuang Station six kilometers north to a village called Chaomidian, which is north of the crash site.
-Ranging 1 kilometer from the village, the investigator found the valley, which was identical to eyewitnesses' description.
+With the help of a modern electronic rangefinder, they followed the Jing Pu Railway from Dangjiazhuang Station six kilometers north to a village called Chaomidian, which is north of the crash site.
+Ranging 1 kilometer from the village, the investigator found the valley, which was identical to eyewitness descriptions.

-The investigation established that the crash site of the Stinson Detroiter was at West Mountain, which is in the east of Changqing District in southwest Jinan and one kilometer from the railway, at an elevation of 150 meters.
+The investigation established that the crash site of the Stinson Detroiter was at West Mountain, which is east of Changqing District in southwest Jinan and one kilometer from the railway, at an elevation of 150 meters.